Emotion Entanglement and Bayesian Inference for Multi-Dimensional Emotion Understanding: EmoScene Dataset

 \section{EmoScene Dataset}

-Understanding emotions in natural language requires reasoning over contextual cues, interpersonal interactions, and physical states described within a scenario.
-However, many existing emotion benchmarks rely on short, decontextualized texts, which makes it difficult to disambiguate subtle emotional signals and often reduces emotion prediction to a fixed set of predefined labels.
-To address this limitation, we introduce \textbf{Emo}tional \textbf{Scen}arios (\textbf{EmoScene}), a benchmark consisting of \textbf{4,731 context-rich scenarios} designed to evaluate multi-dimensional emotion understanding.
-Each example contains a \textbf{subject description} and a scenario describing the surrounding situation, and is annotated with an \textbf{8-dimensional binary emotion vector} grounded in Plutchik's psychoevolutionary theory of emotions \cite{Plutchik1982-pc, Plutchik1980-en}.
-This representation corresponds to Plutchik's eight basic emotions—\textit{joy, trust, fear, surprise, sadness, disgust, anger, and anticipation}—and allows multiple emotions to co-occur simultaneously, enabling the dataset to capture complex emotional states while supporting multi-label emotion prediction.
+The EmoScene benchmark consists of $4,731$ scenarios designed to evaluate multi-dimensional emotion understanding.
+Each instance consists of a subject with a detailed scenario describing environmental cues, physiological responses, and interpersonal interactions.
+Following Plutchik’s psychoevolutionary theory \cite{Plutchik1980-en}, we annotate each scenario with an \textbf{8-dimensional binary emotion vector} where each dimension corresponds to Plutchik's basic emotions and allows co-occurrence of multiple labels.
+By preserving the compositional structure of emotional experiences, EmoScene enables the evaluation of complex emotional states as multi-label prediction tasks.

-The dataset was constructed in two stages: \textbf{scenario generation} and \textbf{human annotation}.
-An overview of the pipeline is shown in Figure \ref{fig: schematic}.
-We leverage the \textbf{Emotional Commonsense Knowledge Graph (ECoK)} \cite{wang-etal-2024-ecok} as the starting point for scenario creation.
-ECoK is a knowledge graph designed to represent emotional knowledge using \texttt{<head, relation, tail>} triples.
-The head entities describe emotional events, while the relations capture different aspects of emotional experience.
-The graph defines seven relation types: \textit{group, causes, bodily symptoms, feelings, expression, action tendencies, and advice}.
+The dataset was constructed in two stages: \textbf{scenario generation} and \textbf{human annotation} (Figure~\ref{fig:schematic}).
+For scenario generation, we leverage the \textbf{Emotional Commonsense Knowledge Graph (ECoK)} \cite{wang-etal-2024-ecok}, which consists of \texttt{<head, relation, tail>} triples.
+The head entities describe emotional events, while seven relation types (e.g., \textit{causes, bodily symptoms, action tendencies}) capture different facets of the emotional experience.
+We leverage ECoK relations, specifically feelings (for subjective experiences), bodily symptoms (for physiological responses) and facial expressions (for the behavioural manifestation), which is crucial to appropriately describe subtle cues required for accurate emotion understanding.
+Specifically, this method of scenario generation ensures that its structured schema embeds situational, physiological, and interpersonal cues, yielding richer and more realistic context than short-text or social media datasets.

-For each head node in ECoK, we generate one scenario using GPT-4o.
-The model is prompted to construct a short narrative describing a subject experiencing an emotionally relevant situation, incorporating contextual cues such as environmental conditions, interpersonal interactions, and bodily responses.
-After generation, the scenarios were manually reviewed to remove duplicates and inconsistent outputs.
-This filtering process resulted in a final dataset of \textbf{4,731 scenarios}.
-The generation prompt used for this process is provided in Appendix \ref{app:emoscene-generation-prompt}.
-Expert annotators have gone through every scenario and labeled the instance.
-Overall Fleiss kappa ($\kappa$) is 0.43 which falls in the moderate agreement range.
-More details on the Human Annotation is in the Appendix: \ref{app: human_annotation}.
-Figure \ref{fig:emoscene-label-count} shows the label count for each emotion dimension in the EmoScene.